ess-dmsc/nexus-constructor/DeveloperNotes.md

 qmlRegisterType(MyCustomValidator, 'MyValidators', 1, 0, 'MyCustomValidator')
 ```

-This then makes it possible to access your new custom validator (along with the other validators in `validators.py`) by using the following import statement in a QML file:
+This then makes it possible to access your new custom validator (along with the other validators in `validators.py`) by using the following import statement at the top of a QML file:
 `import MyValidators 1.0`.

-A custom Validator can then be used within a QML field by using
+Once imported, a custom Validator can then be used within a QML field by assigning `validation: MyCustomValidator` in a `LabeledTextField`.
+The example below shows how this is done in the case of the `UnitValidator`.

 ```qml
 LabeledTextField {